Graphs showing the relationship between stock price risk and financial statement risk. Company: Former Dow Jones Company, General Electric.

 - value indicated by average price to book value discounted by trailing twelve month loss in free cash flow, if any.
 This approach is particularly important for cyclical companies and companies that are routinely unprofitable at the bottom of the business cycle, and highly-profitable at the peak.

-Over the last thirty years, I’ve developed credit analysis tools that identify financial statement trends, and then compare values and trends with thousands of other companies.
-For efficiency purposes, these credit analysis tools have been coded in Python software.
+Over the last thirty years, I’ve developed credit quality analysis tools that identify financial statement trends, and then compare values and trends with thousands of other companies.
+For efficiency purposes, these tools have been coded in Python software.

 This research evolved out of work I did in the early and mid-1980s for activist and special situation investors including Leucadia, Sam Zell, Jay Jordan, Richard Rainwater and an Australian company, Industrial Equity as well as institutions including the Royce Value Trust, Fidelity and T. Rowe Price.
 The focus of my research was out-of-favor and distressed securities, including the bonds of companies in default.
 Most of my work in those days consisted of investigative research.
 I would interview former senior executives, former directors, customers, competitors, etc. and sit in bars outside factories and talk to workers when they came off shift.
 What used to be fun — airports and hotels — became a little old.